Easy Overnight Sourdough Cinnamon Rolls Recipe

 Dough

-• ½ cup milk or water room temperature
+• ½ cup room temperature milk or filtered water

-• 8 tbsp salted or unsalted butter melted and cooled
+• 8 tbsp grass fed salted or unsalted butter softened

 • 2 eggs

-• 4 cups bread flour or all-purpose flour
+• 4 cups organic unbleached all-purpose flour or flour of choice

 • 1 tsp salt